 Many works in the rising Edge Computing field have been proposed to tackle challenges in systems, models, and applications as it introduces a new computing and communication paradigm.
-Yang et al. [27] propose to dynamically partition data stream between mobile and cloud server to minimize processing latency by a centralized genetic algorithm.
-Chaufournier et al. [28] use multi-path TCP to accelerate edge cloud service migration to reduce the network latency when mobile users move away.
-Pang et al. [29] consider a latencymotivated cooperative task computing framework for selection of edge clouds to provision edge services.
-Bahreini et al. [30] design an online heuristic algorithm that efficiently places application tasks in edge clouds to minimize execution time.
-Zhang et al. [9] propose an edge-based VR gaming architecture where edge clouds perform heavy frame rendering tasks to reduce end-to-end latency significantly .
-FemtoCloud [31], $P^3$ -Mobile [32] explore idle mobile devices to configure a compute cluster and provisions cloud services at the edge.
+Yang et al. [28] propose to dynamically partition data stream between mobile and cloud server to minimize processing latency by a centralized genetic algorithm.
+Chaufournier et al. [29] use multi-path TCP to accelerate edge cloud service migration to reduce the network latency when mobile users move away.
+Pang et al. [30] consider a latencymotivated cooperative task computing framework for selection of edge clouds to provision edge services.
+Bahreini et al. [31] design an online heuristic algorithm that efficiently places application tasks in edge clouds to minimize execution time.
+Zhang et al. [9] propose an edge-based VR gaming architecture where edge clouds perform heavy frame rendering tasks to reduce end-to-end latency significantly.
+FemtoCloud [32], P^3 -Mobile [33] explore idle mobile devices to configure a compute cluster and provisions cloud services at the edge.
+Liu et al. [34], [35] design and implement high quality and low latency VR and AR system leveraging the support of edge clouds.
 Users can leverage this mobile cluster to perform parallel programming to accelerate computation speed.
-These works focus on optimizing the communication pattern in the systems to achieve lower latency, but they fail to provide a practical execution platform and a resource orchestration mechanism which are aware of resource heterogeneity at the edge.
+Those works focus on optimizing the communication pattern in the systems to achieve lower latency, but they fail to provide a practical execution platform and a resource orchestration mechanism which are aware of resource heterogeneity at the edge.